 Visitors to this tourist attraction are taken back in time when the mill wheel turns and a steam train from the Severn Valley Railway crosses the viaduct at the same time.

-Enjoy fine home made food provided by the Stables Tearooms, open 11 a.m to 4.pm, stroll around the Woodland Walk and relax in the Mill's lovely surroundings.
+Enjoy traditional home made food provided by the Stables Tearooms, open 11 a.m to 4.pm, stroll around the wooded walks and relax in the Mill’s lovely surroundings.